ugokcesu/RedditVideoCompiler/README.md

 # RedditVideoCompiler

 Python script that creates a compilation of reddit videos from the desired subreddit.
-Here is an exmaple I uploaded to youtube https://youtu.be/oC31847n9j0
+Here is an example I uploaded to youtube https://youtu.be/oC31847n9j0

 # Guide